jaller94/canvas-flatten/README.md

 // Assume we have an existing canvas element with a 2D context
-// Retrieve the image data of the canvas let image = context.getImageData(0, 0, canvas.width, canvas.height);
+// Retrieve the image data of the canvas const image = context.getImageData(0, 0, canvas.width, canvas.height);

 // Flatten the transparency on a white background flatten(image, [ 0xff, 0xff, 0xff ]);